Tower

 - Initial cleaning: Wash the basket and drawer thoroughly with warm soapy water, rinse, and dry completely before use.

-- Burn-in cycle: Run the air fryer empty at 180–200°C for 10–15 minutes, then allow to cool.
+- Burn-in cycle: Run the air fryer empty at 180–200°C for 10–15 minutes, then allow it to cool.
 Repeat 2–3 times if necessary.
 Open windows or use an extractor fan during this process.

 - Persistent odor: If a strong chemical smell persists after several burn-in cycles and cleaning, discontinue use and contact Tower support, as internal plastics or coatings may be defective.